 world's first women team to climb the highest mountain in each continent.
 Members hail from the worst hit districts

 of Sindhupalchok, Kathmandu and Dolakha.
 You can donate to help us in our journey to rehabilitate Nepal.

-For support in kind write to us at
+For making a donation write to us at

 firstname.lastname@example.org or www.facebook.com/Sevensummitswomen